2021 NCAA DII Women’s Indoor Track & Field Rating Index – Week 5

-NEW ORLEANS – The first few conference championships of the indoor season shook up the latest edition of the NCAA Division II Women’s Indoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+NEW ORLEANS – The results from the first conference championships and final tune-up meets trickled down into the latest installment of the 2021 NCAA Division II Women’s Indoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday afternoon.

 NCAA Division II — Women's Indoor Track & Field